-Here are five characteristics of those who fear God.
+In this post, I share five characteristics of those who fear God.
+Here they are:

 1. God-fearers draw near to God and enjoy intimacy with Him